simon-pepin/simon-pepin.github.io/teaching/models_FS17.md

 #### _Prerequisites:_

-Algebraic geometry, the language of schemes, the theory of algebraic curves over a field; roughly speaking, Hartshorne's Algebraic Geometry chapters 1-4 or Liu's Algebraic Geometry and Arithmetic Curves chapters 1-7.
+Algebraic geometry, the language of schemes, the theory of algebraic curves over a field; roughly speaking, **Hartshorne's Algebraic Geometry chapters 1-4** or **Liu's Algebraic Geometry and Arithmetic Curves chapters 1-7**.
 Familiarity with abelian varieties is useful but not assumed, we will review the fundamentals in the course.

 #### _Main references:_
-- Liu, Algebraic Geometry and Arithmetic Curves
+- Liu, **Algebraic Geometry and Arithmetic Curves**
-- Bosch, Lüktebohmert, Raynaud, Néron Models
+- Bosch, Lüktebohmert, Raynaud, **Néron Models**